Child Custody Attorney in Bethlehem, PA

 Pennsylvania law recognizes two different types of custody: physical custody and legal custody.
 Parents may share one or both types of custody.

-In Allentown, Pennsylvania, joint legal custody, also known as shared legal custody, is a child custody arrangement in which both parents share the decision-making authority regarding the child’s upbringing, even if they do not share physical custody equally.
+In Pennsylvania, joint legal custody, also known as shared legal custody, is a child custody arrangement in which both parents share the decision-making authority regarding the child’s upbringing, even if they do not share physical custody equally.
 The key decisions that require agreement from both parents include choices about the child’s:

 - Education